adrianobrito/adrianobrito.github.io/_posts/2018-01-11-using-callable-responses-in-spring-mvc.md

 ---
 Spring MVC is definitively the [leading Java Web framework nowadays]({{ site.baseurl }}/public/images/top_web_framework.png), offering a strong abstraction for Servlet API, making easier to develop Java Web applications.
 It's used as one of base components of Spring Cloud, a suite of many different Spring frameworks necessary to build a microservice platform.

 One of the advantages of use Spring MVC, is the fact that you have a simple idiomatic abstraction to develop applications over HTTP protocol.
-Different from Servlet API, you don't need to worry about low level details like `HttpServletRequest` or `HttpServletResponse`, you just care about the application's logic, like it's showed in the example below with a basic example:
+Different from Servlet API, you don't need to worry about low level details like `HttpServletRequest` or `HttpServletResponse`, you just care about the application's logic, like it's showed in the example below with a basic code:

 ```java
 @Controller